katharinalisalin/demo-bug-template/docs/contributing/creating-a-pull-request.md

 ### Branch name

-A good title is short and descriptive.
-It should be a one-sentence executive summary of the issue, so the impact and severity of the bug you want to report can be inferred from the title.
+When you create a pull request, the name of the branch will be authomatically set as the title of the pull request. good title is short and descriptive.
+This is why it is important to

 | <!-- --> | Example  |
 | -------- | -------- |